LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Find a reputable online OFX to Excel converter

-Search for services that don't store your financial data.
-Review privacy policies before uploading sensitive bank information.
+Review privacy policies before uploading sensitive bank information to third-party services.

 Upload your OFX file

 Most converters provide drag-and-drop functionality.
-The service will parse the XML and extract transaction data automatically.
+The service parses XML and extracts transaction data.

 Download the Excel or CSV output

-Review the converted data for formatting issues, missing fields, or parsing errors before using in your accounting workflow.
+Review converted data for formatting issues, missing fields, or parsing errors before use.

 Time investment: 3-5 minutes per file.
 Security concern: Uploading client financial data to third-party websites creates compliance and privacy risks.